-Line 4e - Write the enterprise zone or foreign trade zone/sub-zone dividend subtraction from Illinois Schedule 1299-B, Enterprise Zone and Foreign Trade Zone/Sub-Zone Subtractions, Part I, Line 4.
+Line 4e - Write the enterprise zone or foreign trade zone/sub-zone dividend subtraction from Illinois Schedule 1299-B, Enterprise Zone and Foreign Trade Zone/ Sub-Zone Subtractions, Part I, Line 4.
 Attach Illinois Schedule 1299-B to your Form IL-1041.

-Line 4f - Specifically identify each separate item of the following subtractions in the space provided or on an attachment.
+Line 4f - Identify each of the following subtractions in the space provided on the form.
+You may not subtract anything that is not identified below or in Illinois Publication 101.
 Write the total of

-- the refund of an overpayment of Illinois income and replacement tax for a prior year to the extent included in federal taxable income. - any income included on Part I, Line 3, that is exempt from taxation by Illinois by reason of its Constitution or the Constitution, treaties, or statutes of the United States.
-This amount is net of any bond premium amortization that is deducted federally.
-Please see Illinois Publication 101. - your distributive share of subtractions furnished to you by the partnership, S corporation, trust, or estate that you were either a partner, a shareholder, or a beneficiary.
+- the refund of Illinois income and replacement tax for a prior year, to the extent included in your federal taxable income. - any income included on Part I, Line 3, exempt from taxation by Illinois by reason of its Constitution or statutes or by the Constitution, treaties, or statutes of the United States.
+This amount is net of any bond premium amortization deducted federally.
+For further information, see Illinois Publication 101. - your distributive share of subtractions passed through to you by any partnership, S corporation, trust, or estate that you were either a partner, a shareholder, or a beneficiary.

-Note: The partnership or the S corporation is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T specifically identifying your share of subtractions.
+Note: The partnership or the S corporation is required to send you an Illinois Schedule K-1-P and the trust or estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of subtractions.

-- the expenses relating to federally taxexempt investments such as state or municipal bonds that were disallowed as federal deductions because of IRC, Sections 171(a)(2), 265(a)(1), or 265(a)(2).
-Effective for tax years ending on or after August 13, 1999, you may also subtract IRC, Sections 265 and 280C amounts. - an amount equal to the deduction used to compute the federal tax credit for restoration of amounts held under claim of right under IRC, Section 1341. - income from the Illinois Prepaid Tuition Trust Fund that is included in Part I, Line 3, except for the federally taxed distributions that you did not spend in accordance with the provisions of your tuition contract. - the income included in Part I, Line 3, that is exempt from taxation by Illinois statutes other than the IITA.
+- the expenses relating to federally taxexempt investments such as state or municipal bonds that were disallowed as federal deductions because of IRC, Section 171(a)(2), 265(a)(1), or 265(a)(2).
+Effective for tax years ending on or after August 13, 1999, you may also subtract IRC, Sections 265 and 280C amounts. - the amount equal to the deduction used to compute the federal tax credit for restoration of amounts held under claim of right under IRC, Section 1341. - income from the Illinois Prepaid Tuition Trust Fund that is included in Part I, Line 3, except for the federally taxed distributions that you did not spend in accordance with the provisions of your tuition contract. - any income included in Part I, Line 3, that is exempt from taxation by Illinois statutes other than the IITA.
 For further information, see Illinois Publication 101.

-Line 4g - Write your federal NOL carryforward arising from loss years ending prior to December 31, 1986, to the extent of Illinois base income (Line 3 minus the sum of Lines 4a through 4f), and to the extent not previously used against Illinois base income.
+Line 4g - Write your federal NOL carryforward from loss years ending prior to December 31,1986, to the extent of Illinois base income (Line 3 minus the sum of Lines 4a through 4f), and to the extent not previously used against Illinois base income.
 Do not write an amount on Line 4g that exceeds Line 3 minus the sum of Lines 4a through 4f.
 Any federal NOL carryforward used in this manner may not be used a second time to obtain a double benefit for Illinois purposes.
 Unused loss may be used in subsequent years.